UMB Bank n.a. Has $1.25 Million Position in Micron Technology, Inc. (NASDAQ:MU)

 Analyst Ratings Changes

 Several brokerages have weighed in on MU.
-Exane BNP Paribas began coverage on shares of Micron Technology in a research note on Tuesday, September 13th.
-They set an “outperform” rating and a $75.00 price objective on the stock.
 Wells Fargo & Company decreased their price objective on shares of Micron Technology from $90.00 to $75.00 and set an “overweight” rating on the stock in a research note on Wednesday, September 21st.
-BNP Paribas began coverage on shares of Micron Technology in a research note on Tuesday, September 13th.
-They set an “outperform” rating and a $75.00 price objective on the stock.
-Mizuho decreased their price objective on shares of Micron Technology from $56.00 to $52.00 and set a “neutral” rating on the stock in a research note on Friday.
-Finally, Needham & Company LLC decreased their price objective on shares of Micron Technology from $64.00 to $60.00 and set a “buy” rating on the stock in a research note on Friday.
+JPMorgan Chase & Co. decreased their price objective on shares of Micron Technology from $80.00 to $65.00 and set an “overweight” rating on the stock in a research note on Tuesday, September 27th.
+Susquehanna decreased their price objective on shares of Micron Technology from $68.00 to $60.00 and set a “positive” rating on the stock in a research note on Monday, September 26th.
+Cowen decreased their price objective on shares of Micron Technology from $90.00 to $70.00 and set an “outperform” rating on the stock in a research note on Friday, July 1st.
+Finally, Piper Sandler decreased their price objective on shares of Micron Technology from $50.00 to $45.00 and set an “underweight” rating on the stock in a research note on Friday.
 Two analysts have rated the stock with a sell rating, five have given a hold rating and twenty-three have assigned a buy rating to the company’s stock.
 According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average price target of $71.61.

 Micron Technology Profile